Alipsa/munin/README.md

 gives you more control of the output of the r code parts.
 As a consequence it also pushes rendering responsibility over to you i.e. you need to make sure that your R code returns valid markdown syntax.
 Fortunately, the [r2md](https://github.com/perNyfelt/r2md) package does just that.
 It is "built in" to the mdr2html package so no need to explicitly load it with "library(...)".

+Set the "ReportType" to MDR to have Munin call mdr2html to render the report.
+If report type is set to UNMANAGED Munin assumes it is working R code that return html and will execute the code and render its result.

-Here is an example:
+Here is a mdr example:

 `````
 # MDR report example

 This is a straight forward example of a mdr report.
-This way of creating reports are useful when there is
+This way of creating reports are useful when there are more text to write than actual R code to run.
-more text to write than actual R code to run.
-I.e. you want the ease of markdown for your text, but
-the power of R for dynamic content.
+I.e. you want the ease of markdown for your text, but the power of R for dynamic content.

 There are two ways to add R content.

 1. Inline, eg 2 + 5 * pi = `r 2 + 5 * pi` or `r x <- 2 + 5 * pi; x` which just evaluates and returns the result as markdown text
 2. Code blocks, i.e. longer pieces of R code that returns Markdown text e.g.